 Although the economy improved after 1933, regulatory regimes did not.
 Ever fearful of a repeat of the Great Depression, U.S. regulators sought to make banks highly safe and highly profitable so none would ever dare to fail.
-We can move quickly here because most of this you read about in Chapter 10 "Innovation and Structure in Banking and Finance".
-Basically, the government regulated the interest rate, assuring banks a nice profit-that's what the 3-6-3 rule was all about.
+Basically, the government regulated the interest rate, assuring banks a nice profit-that's what the 3-6-3 rule15 was all about.
 Regulators also made it difficult to start a new bank to keep competition levels down, all in the name of stability.
 The game worked well until the late 1960s, then went to hell in a handbasket as technological breakthroughs and the Great Inflation conspired to destroy traditional banking.